Hong Kong

 Key Characteristics

-Hong Kong is a Special Administrative Region (SAR) of the People’s Republic of China (PRC).
 There are numerous business opportunities given Hong Kong’s professional services talent base, sophisticated infrastructure, and access to mainland China’s manufacturing centers.
-The city is also known for its advanced infrastructure; lack of restrictions on inward or outward investment; lack of foreign exchange controls; absence of nationality restrictions on corporate or sectoral ownership; and a simple, and low-tax regime.
+The city is also known for its advanced infrastructure; lack of restrictions on inward or outward investment; lack of foreign exchange controls; absence of national restrictions on corporate or sectoral ownership; and a simple and low tax regime.

 Macau

 Like Hong Kong, Macau is a free port with low taxation.
-Macau liberalized the gaming industry in 2002, and industry experts calculate that Macau has received an estimated USD 24 billion in U.S. foreign direct investment in the gaming industry over the past decade.
+Macau liberalized the gaming industry in 2002, and industry experts calculate that Macau has received an estimated US$24 billion in U.S. foreign direct investment in the gaming industry over the past decade, with U.S.-headquartered gaming companies continuing to pledge new investments in the SAR.
 In recent years, the Macau government has undertaken efforts to diversify the economy using its 1+4 model, under which efforts will be made to expand leisure and entertainment offerings (“1”) and promote expansion in four additional sectors: finance, traditional Chinese medicine, new and high tech, and the “Meetings, Incentives, Conferences, and Exhibitions” (MICE) industry.
 Though gaming and tourism are the engine of the Macau economy, its exports include textiles, garments, machines and apparatus, footwear, tobacco, food and beverages, and consumer goods.
 The main export markets are Hong Kong, mainland China, EU, the United States, and Japan, while imports originate primarily from mainland China, Hong Kong, EU, Japan, the United States, and Switzerland.

 Macau’s gaming sector dominates the economy and is a primary source of government revenue.
 The Government of Macau (GOM) taxes casinos for 40 percent of gaming revenue, which includes a direct tax of 35 percent and a five percent contribution for social and welfare purposes.
-The receipts through the gaming taxes throughout 2022 accounted for 18.3 percent of overall current revenue, totaling around US$2.37 billion.
+The receipts through the gaming taxes throughout 2024 accounted for 80.5 percent of overall current revenue, totaling around US$11 billion.
 The six operators, including local subsidiaries of three U.S. companies, that manage each of Macau’s 30 casinos were all given 10-year license extensions in 2022.
-As part of this process, the six concessionaires agreed to invest approximately US$15 billion over the next decade, with 90percent earmarked for non-gaming investments.
+As part of this process, the six concessionaires agreed to invest approximately US$15 billion over the next decade, with 90 percent earmarked for non-gaming investments.

 Key Characteristics